istio/istio.io/content/docs/examples/advanced-gateways/egress-mongo/index.md

 ### Setting up the ratings database

 For this task you set up an instance of [MongoDB](https://www.mongodb.com).
-You can use any MongoDB instance; I used [Compose for MongoDB](https://www.ibm.com/cloud/compose/mongodb).
+You can use any MongoDB instance; we used [Compose for MongoDB](https://www.ibm.com/cloud/compose/mongodb).

 1. Set an environment variable for the password of your `admin` user.
 To prevent the password from being preserved in